Annual review overdue — the platform drafts your chase pack | EHCP Clarity

 Write to the SEND team formally

-Write to the LA's SEND team (by email so you have a record) stating that the annual review is overdue, giving the date of the last review or EHCP issue, and requesting an urgent date.
+Write to the local authority's SEND team (by email so you have a record) stating that the annual review is overdue, giving the date of the last review or EHCP issue, and requesting an urgent date.

 3. 3